Koredotcom/docs/docs/gale/agents/deploy-an-agent.md

 !!! note

-    You cannot deploy an agent if it has errors or warnings, which must be fixed in the App Flow section before deploying.
+    Before deploying the agent, you must fix any errors or warnings in the Agent Flow.

 Steps to deploy an agent and get its endpoint: